Camden Expedition: Action at Mount Elba

-As a supporting effort, to help fix Confederate forces at Monticello, Arkansas, prevent them from opposing Steel's march to Camden, Arkansas, Col. Powell Clayton conducted a raid on Longview, Arkansas, a port on the Saline, southwest of Monticello.
+As a supporting effort, to help fix Confederate forces at Monticello, Arkansas, preventing them from opposing Steele's march to Camden, Arkansas, Col. Powell Clayton conducted a raid on Longview, Arkansas, a port on the Saline, southwest of Monticello.
 Clayton's cavalry force crossed the Saline at Mount Elba, Arkansas, after sweeping aside a small guard force.
 Clayton divided his forces and sent part to establish a blocking position to the west near Marks Mill.
 One hundred picked men under Lieutenants Greathouse and Young were then dispatched to destroy the Confederate pontoon bridge at Longview.
 On March 29, the lieutenants surprised and captured approximately 250 soldiers belonging to Brig.
 Gen. Thomas P. Dockery's brigade at Longview.
 Confederate forces in the area were now alerted to the presence of Clayton's raiders in the area and attempted to cut off Clayton's command by attacking their bridgehead at Mount Elba on March 30, 1864.
 Clayton was successful in re-crossing the Saline, defeating Confederate forces at the Battle of Mount Elba and returned to Pine Bluff, Arkansas, with over 260 prisoners.
 The first Union actions of the Union expedition was a complete success, but the rest of the expedition would not go as planned.

 Engagement at Elkin's Ferry

 Steele's route was through a thinly populated wilderness with little provisions.
 He hoped to occupy Camden, a port city on the Ouachita to re-supply.
 As all the bridges on the Little Missouri were impassable, the Union troops had to ford the muddy river.
 Steele's men reached Elkin's Ferry before the Confederates, but on April 3, they were attacked by Brig.
 Gen. Joseph O. Shelby's cavalry.
 The following day, Marmaduke's cavalry also attacked the Union forces as they were trying to cross the river.
 The Federals were able to fend off both of these attacks and then cross the river.
 The outnumbered Confederates were forced to withdraw, and Maj.
-Gen. Price established a defensive position, lightly fortified by earthworks, on the road between Elkin's Ferry and Washington at the western edge of the sparsely-populated Prairie d'Ane, a roughly circular area of prairie surrounded by woodlands.
+Gen. Price established a defensive position, lightly fortified by earthworks, on the road between Elkin's Ferry and Washington at the western edge of the sparsely populated Prairie d'Ane, a roughly circular area of prairie surrounded by woodlands.